invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

-    now is your chance to shine while you can = date brillo cadena que tu mojo llega you want the moon, it will cost you = el que quiere celeste, que le cueste he who is born to be a tamale will receive the corn husks from the sky = el que nace para tamal, del cielo le caen las hojas
+    now is your chance to shine while you can = date brillo cadena que tu mojo llega you want the moon, it will cost you = el que quiere celeste, que le cueste he who is born to be a tamale will receive the corn husks from the sky = el que nace para tamal, del cielo le caen las hojas from such a stick, such a splinter = de tal palo, tal astilla

+    learn to walk before you fuck = aprenda a caminar antes de coger the wedge made from the same wood sticks the hardest = no hay cuña que mas apriete que la del mismo palo there is no temptation that lasts a hundred years nor is there is a body that can resist such temptations = no hay mal que cien años dure, ni cuerpo que lo resista the dead are dead but the living must live = el muerto al hoyo y el vivo al baile what she dare not say face to face, she says in jest = lo que no dice en serio lo dice en chiste

+    beware ulterior motives = caras vemos, corazones no sabemos help them because one day you might need help too = arrieros somos y en el camino nos encontramos

 French